blogs.sanpreetsingh.com

 The Heardness Framework: Reflect + Validate + Invite

-This is a simple structure you can practice even when emotions are high.
+This is a simple structure you can practise even when emotions are running high.

 Try: